vittorioromeo/bcs_thesis/source/10_introduction/08_introduction.md

 The **Entity-Component-System** architectural pattern was designed to achieve the aforementioned benefits, by **separating data from logic**.

-* Entities[^entities] can be composed of small, reusable, and generic components.
+* Entities[^entities] can be composed of small, reusable, and generic components;

-* Components can be stored in contiguous memory areas, thus improving **data locality** and **cache-friendliness**.
+* Components can be stored in contiguous memory areas, thus improving **data locality** and **cache-friendliness**;

-* Application logic can be **easily parallelized** and abstracted away from the objects themselves and their storage policies.
+* Application logic can be **easily parallelized** and abstracted away from the objects themselves and their storage policies;

-* The state of the application can be serialized and shared over the network with less effort.
+* The state of the application can be serialized and shared over the network with less effort;

 * A more modular, generic and easily-testable codebase.